awsdocs/aws-cdk-guide/doc_source/context.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Run\-Time Context<a name="context"></a>

-The CDK uses context to retrieve information such as the Availability Zones in your account or Amazon Machine Image \(AMI\) IDs used to start your instances\.
-To avoid unexpected changes to your deployments, such as when a new Amazon Linux AMI is released, thus changing your Auto Scaling group, the CDK stores context values in `cdk.context.json`\.
-This ensures that the CDK retrieves the same value the next time it synthesises your app\.
+The AWS CDK uses context to retrieve information such as the Availability Zones in your account or Amazon Machine Image \(AMI\) IDs used to start your instances\.
+To avoid unexpected changes to your deployments, such as when a new Amazon Linux AMI is released, thus changing your Auto Scaling group, the AWS CDK stores context values in `cdk.context.json`\.
+This ensures that the AWS CDK retrieves the same value the next time it synthesises your app\.
 Don't forget to put this file under version control\.

 ## Viewing and Managing Context<a name="context_viewing"></a>